kernel-community/kernel/docs/track-gaming/module-0/core.md

 ## Complementary Opposites

-> In particular, we hope KERNEL Fellows begin thinking in terms of **complementary opposites**.
+> In particular, we hope Kernel Fellows begin thinking in terms of **complementary opposites**.

 > Rather than using dualities like 'decentralization good, centralization bad'; or 'DeFi is innovative, fiat is boring', this style of thinking recognizes that there is no good without evil; no attraction without repulsion, no North with South, no up without down.